nnoel2626/e15/independent-study/README.md

     }
 ```

-+ Now let's create the ServiceProvider class for the contact_form.
++ Now let's create the ServiceProvider class for the contact form.
 At the command prompt run:

 ```PHP
     "php artisan make:provider ContactFormServiceProvider.php"
 ```

-+ Note that the service provider class that you just created is inside the provider folder of the "host" project.
++ The service provider class that you just created is inside the provider folder of the "host" project.
 You need to copy the file from the service provider folder and paste it inside the "src" folder.
 Make sure that you namespace the ContactFormServiceProvider class file correctly so that Composer can access it during the autoload process.
 Also, you should register this new root namespace by adding this code below in the autoload section in your composer.json file.

 ```PHP
       "autoload": {